 Rep. Rory Ellinger, who has represented plaintiffs in medical malpractice cases, said such lawsuits often are lengthy and expensive, and the attorney is not paid unless he or she wins.
 He said doctors win most of the time, and that insurance companies don't like to settle.

 Ellinger, D-University City, said it is unjust to limit noneconomic damages to $350,000 for someone who has been seriously injured.

 "The system is not broken.
 Everyone has a right to go to court.
 Don't place a barrier on everyday people who get hurt," he said.

 House members approved the legislation 93-62 with 10 Republicans joining all 52 Democrats in opposition.
 It now moves to the state Senate, where a committee held a public hearing last month about a similar bill.

 Missouri's renewed efforts to curb liability in medical malpractice cases comes after the Kansas Supreme Court last fall upheld that state's limit of $250,000 for noneconomic damages.

-Page 2 of 2 - House Speaker Tim Jones said the two state high court rulings have created an incentive for job creation in bordering Kansas instead of in Missouri.
+House Speaker Tim Jones said the two state high court rulings have created an incentive for job creation in bordering Kansas instead of in Missouri.

 The legislation "addresses what is the true health care crisis in our state, which is the fact that our health care providers in this state are subject to endless and infinite litigation," said Jones, R-Eureka.